spence3033/CSE381-portfolio/README.md

 Sort the list E, X, A, M, P , L, E in alphabetical order by selection sort.

+* E, X, A, M, P, L, E
+* A, E, X, M, P, L, E
+* A, E, X, M, P, L, E
+* A, E, E, X, M, P, L
+* A, E, E, L, X, M, P
+* A, E, E, L, M, X, P
+* A, E, E, L, M, P, X
+* A, E, E, L, M, P, X

 ### 3.1 Problem 9

 Is selection sort stable?
 (The definition of a stable sorting algorithm was given in Section 1.3.)

+Yes.
+I think it is stable because selection sort will not mix up the order of items that are of the same value.
+Selection sort will choose the first item that was smallest.
+So if we ordered by number and we had items:

+(1, A) (1, C) (2, A) (1, B)
+Selection sort would leave the 1's in the same order.
+So

+(1, A) (1, C) (1, B) (2, A)

 ### 4.1 Problem 1